spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 9. Click the **Set overhead for resources** down arrow and set the CPU and memory percentage overheads.
 An overhead specifies the percentage of extra resources to add to the new request recommendation.
 10. Turn on the **Apply HPA on associated workload** if you want to apply HPA.
 Ocean automatically applies recommendations for metrics not covered by the HPA trigger.
 For example, Ocean applies memory recommendations to a CPU-based HPA.
 Ocean applies recommendations for both metrics for other triggers, such as Kafka queue.

-11. Turn on **Auto-attach** if you want to automatically attach rules to your workloads based on workload criteria.
+11. Turn on **Auto-attach** if you want to automatically attach rules to workloads based on selected criteria.
      *  In the Auto-attach dialog box, select required namespaces / labels.

 12. After you save the rule, it appears in the area under the [Workloads Optimization list](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list).